lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.61 Avitus Draconis acquired ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Stahn title [Gentle Liar], Rutee's title [Realist]    |

+Enter the left house behind the Darilsheid Inn to trigger this event.
+A lost soldier who was thought to have died when the Draconis died will be reunited with his family.